 Chateau de Ruth Grande Selection is made from 100% old vine Grenache that is on average 80 years of age.
 Some of the vines are even older at more than 100 years of age.
 The wine is then aged in 20% new, French oak barrels before bottling.
 The wine might not be produced in every vintage.

 Chateau de Ruth Cuvee Emile is produced from 100% Grenache.
-The wine is then aged in a combination of 2 and 3 year old, French, oak barrels for an average of 12 months before bottling.
+After vinification in tank, the wine is then aged in a combination of 2 and 3 year old, French, oak barrels for an average of 12 months before bottling.

 Serving and Decanting Chateau de Ruth with Wine, Food Pairing Tips